WPArtisan/wp-native-articles/README.txt

 == Frequently Asked Questions ==

+= Where can I find the support documentation? =

+All documentation is available at [docs.wp-native-articles.com](http://docs.wp-native-articles.com).
+It is a work in progress so please bear with us.

 = Does it support Branded Content? =

 Yes.
 Individual articles can be setup as branded.
 The author details are used and displayed on the Instant Article.